-The Division of Academic Affairs is responsible for overseeing the scheduling of general classroom space.
-The Associate Vice President for Academic Affairs has established formal scheduling protocols to ensure effective centralized scheduling for academic defined space and to provide academic departments, faculty/staff, and registered student organizations a means by which to reserve general classroom space.
+The Division of Academic Affairs is responsible for overseeing the coordination of the Schedule of Classes and the scheduling of general classroom space.
+The Academic Scheduler has established formal scheduling protocols in conjunction with the Vice Provost to ensure effective centralized scheduling for academic defined space and to provide academic departments, faculty/staff, registered students organizations,individual students, and external groups a means by which to reserve general classroom space.
 Academic uses of these spaces shall have priority over other uses.

 Academic Classroom Priority

-- Priority 2: Academic Meetings/Events & Supplemental Instruction Sessions (July 27)
+Priority 2: Academic Meetings/Events & Supplemental Instruction Sessions (TBD)

 Events in academic classrooms cannot be scheduled during the first week of classes and during final exams.
 Scheduling priority for academic buildings will be in the following rank order:

 Priority 1: Credit-bearing courses, their tests, and required class meetings